newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/detective-agency-license.md

 webflowType: business-license
 webflowId: 5f772960a67e4a21735c0f36
 licenseCertificationClassification: LICENSE
+summaryDescriptionMd: >
-summaryDescriptionMd: "You need a license to operate a detective agency.
+  You need a license to operate a detective agency.
 To prepare for the application, consider reading the [Private Detective License Application Instructions](https://www.nj.gov/njsp/private-detective/pdf/sp-171-instructions_2020.pdf) and the [New Jersey State Police Private Detective Information](https://www.nj.gov/njsp/private-detective/index.shtml).
-"
 ---

 ---